gufeijun/gscript/README.md

 You can install Gscript in two ways:

-+ Complie from source code.
++ Compile from source code.

   *note: we use the new feature "embed" of Go 1.16, so make sure your Go version is greater than or equal to 1.16*.